Sulejów: History

 The origins of Sulejów are associated with a village founded near the crossing of the Pilica river in the 12th century.
 The castle, which later sparked the development of a Cistercian abbey, was built between 1176 and 1177, on the orders of Duke Casimir II the Just.
 The abbey was constructed in the place which is now called Podklasztorze.
 Sulejów received its town rights in the middle of the 13th century, later confirmed by King Władysław I the Elbow-high.

 A great event in the history of the town was a rally, which took place between 20 and 23 of June, 1318.
 This rally was the official ceremony of adopting and enacting the papal conditions and the resumption of the Polish Kingdom.
 A permission request was sent to Pope John XXII for the coronation of Władysław I the Elbow-high.
 Later Kuyavian Bishop Gerward was sent to Avignon for negotiations.

-Sulejów used to be located on the trade routes between Silesia, Wielkopolska and the Kievan Rus'.
+Sulejów used to be located on the trade routes between Silesia, Greater Poland and the Kievan Rus'.
 In 1410 the Cistercian abbey was one of the stopping places for the Polish army, led by King Władysław II Jagiełło.
 Also Kings Casimir IV Jagiellon and John II Casimir Vasa and several papal legates visited the town.
 Sulejów was a private church town, administratively located in the Piotrków County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.